English Language and Literature

 The Department of English Language and Literature also offers, in conjunction with the Department of the History of Art, a combined Ph.D. degree in English Language and Literature and History of Art.
 The requirements are designed to emphasize the interdisciplinarity of the combined degree program.

-Coursework In years one and two, a student in the combined program will complete sixteen courses: ten seminars in English, including The Teaching of English (ENGL 990) and one course in each of four historical periods (medieval, early modern, eighteenth– and/or nineteenth-century, twentieth– and/or twenty-first century), and six in History of Art, including HSAR 500 and one course outside the student’s core area.
+Coursework In years one and two, a student in the combined program will complete sixteen courses: ten seminars in English, including The Teaching of English (ENGL 9090) and one course in at least three out of four designated historical periods (medieval, early modern, eighteenth– and/or nineteenth-century, twentieth– and/or twenty-first century), and six in history of art, including HSAR 500 and one course outside the student’s core area.
 Up to two cross-listed seminars may count toward the number in both units, reducing the total number of courses to fourteen.

 Languages Two languages pertinent to the student’s field of study, to be determined and by agreement with the advisers and directors of graduate studies.
 Normally the language requirement will be satisfied by passing a translation exam administered by one of Yale’s language departments.
 One examination must be passed during the first year of study, the other by the end of the third year.

-Qualifying examination Written exam: addressing a question or questions having to do with a broad state-of-the-field or historiographic topic.
+Qualifying Examination Written exam: addressing a question or questions having to do with a broad state-of-the-field or historiographic topic.
 Three hours, closed book, written by hand or on a non-networked computer.
-Oral exam: given one week after the written exam, covering six fields, including three in English (question periods of twenty minutes each, covering thirty texts each, representing three distinct fields of literary history) and three in History of Art (twenty-five minutes each, fields to be agreed on in advance with advisers and DGS).
+Oral exam: given one week after the written exam, covering four fields, including two in English (question periods of twenty minutes each, covering thirty texts each, representing three distinct fields of literary history) and three in history of art (twenty-five minutes each, fields to be agreed on in advance with advisers and DGS).
 Exam lists will be developed by the student in consultation with faculty examiners.

 Teaching Two years of teaching—one course per term in years three and four—are required: two in English and two in History of Art.